JesseLuBass/personal-site/src/data/about_jesse.md

 # Intro

 I am a software and data engineer with a background in classical music.
 I am also experienced in the VC fundraising process from a data perspective; I help startups visualize their financial trajectories and present them in the most attractive light to VCs.
-I nuderstand what VCs look for when it comes to data and how important it is to use data to make a good first impression.
+I understand what VCs look for when it comes to data and how important it is to use data to make a good first impression.

 # Currently

-At inate, I have learned how to collaborate with my team members, engage with clients and meet deadlines.
+At inate.ai, I have learned how to collaborate with my team members, engage with clients and meet deadlines.
 I primarily work as a data engineer within a Flask and Microservices framework but have broad expereince across inate's stack from front to back.

 # Some history